Chase Sapphire Reserve® vs. Chase Sapphire Preferred® Card: Which Is Right For You?

 People Who Redeem Their Points for Cash – Although points on the CSR are worth more when redeemed through the Chase portal, when redeemed for cash back, points on either card are worth 1 cent each.
 Considering the Preferred comes with a bigger signup bonus and a much lower annual fee, cardholders who redeem for cash instead of travel might consider it the better deal.

-Anyone Who Spends Big on Travel and Restaurants – If you’re a frequent traveler who spends a lot on trips and restaurants, getting three points per dollar from the Chase Sapphire Reserve on these categories is probably worth the larger annual fee.
+Anyone Who Spends Big on Travel and Restaurants – If you’re a frequent traveler who spends a lot on trips, the card_name could be worth the larger annual fee.

 People Who Redeem Through the Chase Ultimate Rewards Portal – When redeemed for travel through the Chase Ultimate Rewards portal, points on the CSR are worth 50% more.
 Compared to points from the CSP, which are worth 25% more, people who book through the portal will get more from the Reserve.

 Frequent International Travelers – International travel is more likely to have layovers, and Priority Pass lounges can be found in many domestic international terminals and abroad.
 Therefore, international travelers are the most likely to benefit from airport lounge access and should consider the Chase Sapphire Reserve.
-International travel also tends to be expensive, meaning you’ll benefit more from the 3X points on travel.
+International travel also tends to be expensive, meaning you’ll benefit more from the accelerated point earnings on travel.

 Travelers Who Haven’t Paid for Global Entry or TSA Precheck Lately – If you’re due to renew your Global Entry or TSA Precheck membership, or if you’re not a member, the Chase Sapphire Reserve will cover the $100 fee.
 While this isn’t a reason to get the Reserve on its own (it’s only a $100 value every 4 years), it boosts the value of the card and might be the deciding factor if you’re on the fence.